shreejitmurthy/SmallGraphicsLayer/README.md

 Currently, SGL can do the following:
 - Clear screen/buffer
 - Draw primitives
+- Asynchronous assset loading and fetching
 - Draw sprites normally (batched in the near future)

+>[!IMPORTANT]
+> If you don't wish to use the asset manager, you will need to use your own implementation.
+Read the source code to see what data each class (Sprite). `stb_image.h` is recommended, and is what is used for the asset manager.